koel/docs/troubleshooting.md

 ADMIN_NAME=Koel Admin
                ^___ Here you go
 ```
-Wrap the string in quotes and you’re set.
+Wrap the string in quotes and you're set.

 #### The song stops playing and you receive a `Failed to load resource: net::ERR_CONTENT_LENGTH_MISMATCH` error

 Solution: This usually happens with the native `php` [streaming method](https://github.com/phanan/koel/wiki#streaming-music).
 Opt for a `x-sendfile` or `x-accel-redirect` if possible.

-#### Koel doesn’t play the next song when you lock your phone.
+#### Koel doesn't play the next song when you lock your phone.

 Solution: Actually, no solution yet.
 This is a limitation for mobile browsers.
 A workaround can be using Google Chrome, which *seems* to be able to continue playback on an iOS device even when the device is locked, as long as it remains the active app.